TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 Another option is to process your email locally with mbsync, sieve-filter and NotMuch.
 Checkout the dedicated section below.

-### local lisp

-- TODO: show how to install git-clone.el.

 ### server